cboettig/labnotebook/_posts/2012-10-09-data-management-plan.md

 ---

-Writing out a data management plan for myself.
+Writing out a <a href="#" rel="http://purl.org/spar/fabio/DataMangementPlan">data management plan</a> for myself.
 Suggestions and feedback welcome.

 ## Data Types and Structure